ggandor/leap.nvim/README.md

 ### Auxiliary principles

-- Optimize for the common case, not the pathological: a good example of this is the Sneak-like "one-character labels in multiple groups" approach (instead of using arbitrary-length labels), which can become awkward for, say, 200 targets, but usually more comfortable, eliminates all kinds of edge cases and
+- Optimize for the common case (not the pathological): a good example of this is the Sneak-like "one-character labels in multiple groups" approach (instead of using arbitrary-length labels), which can become awkward for, say, 200 targets, but usually more comfortable, eliminates all kinds of edge cases and